Skip to Content

 3. Myeongjeongjeon Hall

-This is the main hall of Changgyeonggung Palace where royal rituals took place.
-These official events included the king’s enthronement, state examinations, royal receptions and congratulatory ceremonies.
+Myeongjeongjeon Hall is the main hall inside Changgyeonggung Palace and it’s the oldest throne hall in Korea.
+This is where royal rituals took place including the king’s enthronement, state examinations, royal receptions and congratulatory ceremonies.

-Inside this stunning hall, you will see the king’s seat as well as a folding screen of a sun, moon and the five peaks.
-The sun and moon refer to the king and queen while the five peaks represent the five elements and the entire nation.
+Inside this stunning building, you’ll see the king’s throne as well as an important folding screen showcasing the sun, moon and five peaks.
+The sun and moon refer to the king and queen while the five peaks represent the five elements in addition to the entire nation.

 Close view of a Changgyeonggung Palace building roof with vibrant purple flowers